IvanPlisyakov/Material-Complexity-Visualizer/Documentation/Troubleshooting.md

 **Solutions:**
 1. Make sure MCV is active (MCV button in toolbar should be highlighted)
+2. Make sure **Wires** are enabled in the MCV dropdown — if Wires are off, tooltips are also disabled
-2. Hover directly over the wire, not near it — the hit detection requires the cursor to be on the wire spline
+3. Hover directly over the wire, not near it — the hit detection requires the cursor to be on the wire spline
-3. Hold the hover position steady for a moment — the tooltip has a brief appear delay (standard Slate tooltip behavior)
+4. Hold the hover position steady for a moment — the tooltip has a brief appear delay (standard Slate tooltip behavior)
-4. Try hovering over a different wire to verify
+5. Try hovering over a different wire to verify

 ### Tooltip shows "0" for all metrics